London: Three Day Itinerary For Families With Teens

 After a mild cruise down the river, the music was cranked up and the throttle was pulled.
 In a matter of minutes, I was holding on for dear life, eyes closed, praying for it to be over!

-I mentioned earlier that we weren’t really tour people and this proved to stand true.
-We had a heck of time finding it but once we did (we barely made it on the bus) the one thing that worked in our favor was 10 minutes after boarding, the skies opened up and it started pouring.
+I mentioned earlier that we weren’t really tour people, and this proved to stand true.
+We had a heck of a time finding it, but once we did (we barely made it on the bus), the one thing that worked in our favor was that 10 minutes after boarding, the skies opened up and it started pouring.

-The food & drink offering was very generous and the staff was great but the tour itself was lacking.
+The food & drink offering was very generous, and the staff was great, but the tour itself was lacking.
 These are refurbished buses from the 50s, rebuilt to include tables.
-The 4 of our squeezed into one table (essentially full size adults), elbow to elbow.
+The 4 of us squeezed into one table (essentially full-size adults), elbow to elbow.
 We were on the bottom level and thanks to the rain, we were stuck in awful traffic (it was late afternoon) so basically we saw nothing outside the windows.

 There are no bathrooms and no space to stand up and stretch.
 The whole tour last about an hour so it wasn’t an issue but it could be for some.
-We booked through AirBnb Experiences and by doing so, got a free glass of Prosecco for each of us, with our purchase.
-Being the teens are underage, I got two glasses, so that was a mini perk.
+We booked through Airbnb Experiences, and by doing so, got a free glass of Prosecco for each of us with our purchase.
+Since the teens are underage, I got two glasses, so that was a mini perk.

 This restaurant feels like a hip jungle on the inside—the ambience is as unique and beautiful as the food!
 It was our favorite meal of our time in London.